developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/barcode/index.md

 ### enable(<span class="text-info">HASH</span> propertyMap)
 Enabling the scanner puts it in a state that responds to the trigger (on devices with a hardware trigger) or accepts a command to initiate a soft scan (start method).
 Scanned barcodes are available to the application through the callback provided to this method.
 Only one scanner can be enabled on the device at any one time.
 To switch between the imager and camera scanners (for example), first disable the currently enabled scanner.
-If a callback to this method is not specified, the scanned data is returned as keystrokes. **Note**: It is necessary to enable the scanner on Windows Mobile/CE devices prior to retrieving the state of properties.
+If a callback to this method is not specified, the scanned data is returned as keystrokes. **Note**: On Windows Mobile/CE devices, the scanner must be enabled prior to retrieving the state of properties.

 To enable the UDI scanning mode on Android devices, the user must set the `scanMode` to UDI.
-The UDI scanning mode is enabled either using the barcode `enable` method with barcode properties or calling barcode properties separately with (or after) the `enable` method call. **UDI scanning is available only with imager-based scanners and 0is supported only on Android devices with EMDK version 6.6 and higher**.
+The UDI scanning mode is enabled either using the barcode `enable()` method with barcode properties or calling barcode properties separately with (or after) the `enable()` method call. **UDI scanning is available only with imager-based scanners and 0is supported only on Android devices with EMDK version 6.6 and higher**.

 The Scanned Data of UDI labels is available to the application through callback of this method and it can be differentiated from Barcode data using `isUDIData` parameter of callback.
 There are parameters available for scanned UDI data through callback of this method.
 If callback is not specified to this method, the user receives the UDI tokenized data collectively as keystrokes.

-> **IMPORTANT**: When setting multiple barcode properties using the `enable` API call, barcode manager might not process those properities in the same order as they were entered.
+> **IMPORTANT**: When setting multiple barcode properties using the `enable()` API call, barcode manager might not process those properities in the same order as entered.
+See below.

-If order is important, Zebra recommends using `EB.Barcode.setProperties` to set the properties in preferred order (see example code, below).
-This method can be called before `enable`.
-If barcode properties are constant across the app (and not changed by individual pages), **the Zebra-recommended best practice is to set barcode properties only once in the app**.
+**If order is important**, Zebra recommends using `EB.Barcode.setProperties` to set properties in the preferred order (see example).
+This method can be called before using the `enable()` method.
+If barcode properties are constant across the app (and not changed by individual pages), **the Zebra-recommended best practice is for an app to set barcode properties only once**.

 #### Example
 Disable all decoder types and enable just a few: